 How to Know if Your Cat Is Having a Seizure

+Depending on the type of seizure, your cat’s behavior will vary.
 Shortly before a seizure begins, your cat may exhibit some odd behavior.
 This may include strange movements such as pacing or circling.
 Your cat may yowl or even vomit before a seizure occurs.

 During a seizure, your cat may collapse on the ground.
-A cat’s body will likely be stiff before they begins to experience uncontrollable muscle contractions or convulsions.
+A cat’s body will likely be stiff before they begin to experience uncontrollable muscle contractions or convulsions.
 This may look like your cat is jerking around, snapping their jaw, or running in place.
 Seizures generally only last for a minute or two at most.
 If the attack does not stop soon or if your cat continues to have repeated episodes in a short time, they will need emergency care immediately.

 After the seizure, your cat will likely be disoriented.
 Your cat may be momentarily immobile or seemingly blind.
 It is also possible that they will vomit and experience some temporary behavioral changes.